openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 For 2024, $60,000 was allocated to the fund.

-_All ammounts are in United States dollar._
+_All ammounts are in United States dollars._

 ## Community Fund Rules